Counterflow and coflow instabilities in miscible binary superfluids: Counterflow instability from the GPE

-The development of quantum turbulence from two counter-propagating superfluids of miscible BECs has been studied using the mean-field GPE~\cite{counterflow1,counterflow2,counterflow3,counterflow4}.
-In the mean field approximation, the condensate wave functions are described by $\Psi_J(x,y,t)=\sqrt{n^s_J(x,y,t)}e^{i\theta_J}(\mathbf{r},t)$ where $n^s_J$ and $\theta_J$ are the particle density and phase of the $J$-th component of the binary superfluids.
+The development of quantum turbulence from two counter-propagating superfluids of miscible BECs has been studied experimentally and by using the mean-field GPE~\cite{counterflow1,counterflow2,counterflow3,counterflow4,beattie2013persistent,yakimenko2013stability,abad2014persistent}.
+In the mean field approximation, the condensate wave functions are described by $\Psi_J(\mathbf{r},t)=\sqrt{n^s_J(\mathbf{r},t)}e^{i\theta_J}(\mathbf{r},t)$ where $n^s_J$ and $\theta_J$ are the particle density and phase of the $J$-th component of the binary superfluids.
 The latter is nothing but the Goldstone field $\varphi_J$ for the $J$-th superfluid component.
-The coupled GPEs are given as (capital Latin indices are not summed here)
+The coupled GPEs are given as (here, capital Latin indices are not summed over)

-which describes binary superfluids without dissipation and normal fluid component.
+They describe binary superfluids without dissipation or a normal fluid component.
 Here $m_I$ is the mass of the $I$-th component, and $g_1, g_2$ and $g_{12}$ are the coupling constants.
+For more about BEC and GPE, readers can refer to the textbooks~\cite{pethick2008bose,pitaevskii2003bose}.
 To obtain stable miscible condensates, we consider the conditions $g_{12}<\sqrt{g_1 g_2}$ and $g_{I}>0$.
 It was shown that the countersuperflow becomes unstable and quantized vortices are nucleated as the relative velocity exceeds a critical value, leading to isotropic quantum turbulence consisting of two superflows.
-In contrast to the Landau instability steaming from thermodynamic instability, it was argued that the counterflow instability is purely an ``internal" instability of the isolated system of two superfluids without any influence from the external environment.
-As a dynamic instability, the physical origin of the counterflow instability observed in the coupled GPEs is still unclear.

-Interestingly, we show that the counterflow instability of the two-component BECs via~\eqref{GP} is indeed a thermodynamic instability in the sense det($\Tilde{\chi}$) diverges.
-For the case where there are two $U(1)$ conserved charges, one can find this also happens when (\ref{criterion0}) is satisfied.
+We show that the counterflow instability of the two-component BECs via~\eqref{GP} continues to be given by the divergence of $\det(\bar{\chi})$.
+Since the derivatives involved in the criterion we derived assuming the existence of a hydrodynamic regime involve quantities that are well-defined even at zero temperature (superfluid velocity, charge densities), it is meaningful to evaluate them at zero temperature with the GPE.
+Further, perfect superfluid hydrodynamics can be derived from the GPE \cite{PitStringbook,Sonin_2016}, at zero temperature, neglecting dissipation and in the absence of a normal component.
+For the case where there are two $U(1)$ conserved charges, one can find $\det(\bar{\chi})$ diverges when (\ref{criterion0}) is satisfied.
 To be more specific, it is given by